The Georgia Cup History

 The Georgia Cup presents a special opportunity for galleries attending at The Golf Club of Georgia.
 Entry is complimentary as spectators are invited to spend the day with the two finest amateur golfers in the world.
 In the spirit and intimacy of the Walker Cup matches, fans can walk with the players, unhindered by gallery ropes and able to enjoy a unique perspective.
 Over the years, The Georgia Cup has grown from an intimate Club event to a unique amateur championship known on both sides of the Atlantic.

-This year The Georgia Cup will feature a head to head match between former Georgia Tech player, Tyler Strafaci (US Amateur Champion) and Joe Long (British Amateur Champion).
+This year The Georgia Cup will feature a head to head match between Michigan State golfer, James Piot (US Amateur Champion) and Laird Shepherd (British Amateur Champion).
 The Golf Club of Georgia looks forward to hosting these two elite champions before they make their way to Augusta and compete in the Masters.
-The match will take place on our Lakeside Course with tee off scheduled for 11:00AM on Sunday, March 28, 2021.
+The match will take place on our Lakeside Course will tee off Sunday, March 27th, 2022.
 This Georgia Cup Match is open to the public.
-Social distancing will be enforced.
+Social distancing is encouraged.

 James Piot (U.S. Amateur Champion) Laird Shepherd (British Amateur Champion)

 The Georgia Cup is a non-profit 503(c) organization.
 All contributions are tax deductible.
 This year we celebrate the 25th anniversary of the Georgia Cup.
 The Georgia Cup will bring together golf enthusiasts and supporters of the game to benefit this year's selected charity, Folds of Honor.
 Since 2007, Folds of Honor has carried forth its noble mission: to provide educational scholarships to spouses and children of America's fallen and disabled service-members.
 Their motto says it all, "Honor Their Sacrifice.
 Educate Their Legacy."